yugabyte/jepsen/yugabyte/README.md

 The following tests are available for both YCQL and YSQL:

+- `counter` - concurrent counter increments.
 - `set` - inserts single records and concurrently reads all of them back.
+- `bank` - concurrent transfers between rows of a shared table.
 - `long-fork` - looks for a snapshot isolation violation due to incompatible read orders.
-- `single-key-acid` - concurrent read, write, update if operations on a single row.
+- `single-key-acid` - concurrent read, write, update-if operations on two rows.
-- `multi-key-acid` - concurrent writes to 2 different keys with the same value and reads.
+- `multi-key-acid` - concurrent reads and write batches to a table with two-column composite key.
-- `counter` - concurrent counter increments.
-- `bank` - concurrent transfers between rows of a shared table.

 YCQL-specific tests: